PhD Film & Screen Media

 HOW TO APPLY

-Before applying, interested students must first approach a potential Supervisor or the Graduate/PhD Studies Coordinator Dr. Abigail Keating firstname.lastname@example.org to discuss their ideas for a proposed project.
+Before applying, interested students must first approach either a potential Supervisor to discuss ideas for a proposed project, or the Graduate/PhD Studies Coordinator Dr. Abigail Keating firstname.lastname@example.org with a completed draft of the PhD Research Project Proposal Form (link below)

 For information on staff and their research interests see our People section.